ecuber/math3d-component/client/README.md

 * mathquill.min.js
 * mathquill.css

-Optionally, you may include your own jquery installation in your public folder as well.abs
+Optionally, you may include your own jquery installation in your public folder as well.

 ## Setting up without CRA